Far-Boys Figure

-The Far-Boys Figures are produced by Far Men S.A in Spain in 1987.
+The Far-Boys Figures were produced by Far Men S.A in Spain in 1987.

 Jose Iniesta was the owner of ‘Far Men S.A’, a 1980’s Spanish toy company located in Beniparrell, a small township just outside Valencia, Spain.
 Little is known about Far Men S.A, with some information found on a few patent applications dated the 28th of August, 1979 noting that the original inventors were Francisco Bulls Plana and Andrés Cadenas Iparraguirre.
 The patents explain that the figure sets were fully articulated and designed so that children could take them apart and reassemble to create their own figure, not seen at the time.